Fotografer tager billeder af det danske herrelandshold i fodbold i den gamle idrætspark

 "... he got a lot of applause from the expert Yugoslav audience, so despite the one big minus, he should definitely be praised.
 He handled many hopeless situations and definitely limited our defeat.”

-The all-round sportsman, footballer and journalist, Knud Lundberg, stated in Information on 29 May 1950: "Technique, sheer takedowns, dribbling, ball feel and body balance were the most behind us.
+The all-round sportsman, soccer player and journalist, Knud Lundberg, stated in Information on 29 May 1950: "Technique, sheer takedowns, dribbling, ball feel and body balance were the most behind us.
 It wasn't much that these Yugoslavs couldn't do with a ball."

 Club team on charm offensive

-Just over 10 days passed before the next Danish meeting with Yugoslav football.
-This time, the Copenhagen football association, Stævnet, invited two matches in Idrætsparken against the club team Metalac.
+Just over 10 days passed before the next Danish meeting with Yugoslav soccer.
+This time, the Copenhagen soccer association, Stævnet, invited two matches in Idrætsparken against the club team Metalac.
 Presented as fifth best club in Yugoslavia.
 Today, they are known under the name OFK Beograd and the team tempts an existence in the second best Serbian league.

 There were two defeats for the selected Copenhagen teams with different starting line-ups and changing quality.
 1-7 and 0-1.
 The two matches were played three days apart, and for the second match, Stævnet mustered seven of the national team players who had played in Belgrade.